1. Sometimes secondary airports are just as convenient, sometimes they’re not. Factor in the cost of getting to and from the airport.

 For example, when I was staying with friends in Silicon Valley recently, San Jose airport was just as convenient as San Francisco Airport and I almost forgot to even check San Jose airport.

-You can largely solve is problem by using booking engines that offer a “metropolitan area” search option, like Flights24.com.
+You can largely solve this problem by using booking engines that offer a “metropolitan area” search option.

 Keep in mind that there might be some convenient airport options that the booking engines miss, so do your airport research.